Gordonby/ACS-K8S-Lab-L200/README.md

 ## Challenge 4 - Deploy the captureordertd container via an HPA

-In Kubernetes an HPA is a horizontal scaling unit with which we auto-scale a Deployment based on criteria.
+In Kubernetes an HPA is a horizontal scaling unit with which we will use to auto-scale a Deployment based on threshold criteria.
 Your challenge is to run a load test against the captureordertd endpoint and see your captureordertd pods autoscale.

 ### Hints